Passio/passio.github.io/API/Log/emory.md

 # Passio Log API for Emory

-## Infomation
-Emoryuni is placeholder for agency account.
-If unsure, send an email to support@passiotech.com
 ## Rate limiting
 This API can go back 30 days.
 It is advised to add filters and to not call more than one day at a time to avoid rate limiting.